dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 In this Repository I will explain everything you need to know to test tensorflow pre-trained ojbect detection models on three different platforms.

 1. On a Web browser (using javascript)
-2. On a Cloud platform (google colaboratory notebook)
+2. On a local GPU (Nvidia with CUDA)
-3. On a local GPU (Nvidia)
+3. On a free Cloud based GPU platform (google colaboratory notebook)

 On a Web browser